FAQs

 What happens if the weather is bad?

-If I determine the weather will prevent us from achieving our creative goals, we’ll either move to my studio or reschedule at no charge.
+If we determine the weather will prevent us from achieving our creative goals, we’ll either move to my studio or reschedule at no charge.

 Do you charge travel fees?

-For standard sessions within the Portland/Vancouver area I don’t charge travel fees.
-For corporate sessions or large events that require some more travel or carrying extra equipment, I may build a small travel fee into your package.
+For standard sessions within the Portland/Vancouver area we don’t charge travel fees.
+For corporate sessions or large events that require some more travel or carrying extra equipment, we may build a small travel fee into your package.

 What happens if I need to reschedule my session?

-I offer one complimentary reschedule per session, provided you give me three days notice.
+We offer one complimentary reschedule per session, provided you give us three days notice.
 If you need to reschedule after the three day deadline, you’ll forfeit your deposit and we’ll start again.

 Do you offer hair and makeup service?